 - 1 cup whole wheat flour – 120 grams

-- 1 cup oil or melted butter
+- 1 cup oil or melted butter, use any neutral flavored oil

 - 1 cup soy milk or any nut milk or dairy milk